 Objective: To learn how different animals hear and make sounds, and how sounds are important in their lives.

 Perform the puppet show, or have a group of children perform it for the class.
 Afterward, ask questions to review the key details and vocabulary in the story.
 How was sound important to the different animals in the puppet show?
 (Chickadee – contact calls, listening for danger; woodpecker – finding food, advertising territory; jay – alarm, warning others; hare – knowing the weather, knowing where he is, listening for predators.)
 What are some other ways that sound is important in our lives or those of animals?
 (Calling for help, young begging for food, crossing roads, enjoying music, speaking, etc.)

 Materials: puppets, script, stage, three signs for audience participation.

 Objective: To investigate what is happening when something makes a sound.

 Give each child or pair of children a paint stick.
-Have one child place the stick flat on a table or desk, so that about two thirds of it extends out beyond the edge.
+Have one child place the stick flat on a table or bench, so that about two thirds of it extends out beyond the edge.
 Continue reading Nature of Sound – Activities